opensearch-project/documentation-website/_search-plugins/ltr/training-models.md

 # Uploading trained models

 While training models occurs outside of the Learning to Rank plugin, you can use the plugin for [Logging feature scores]({{site.url}}{{site.baseurl}}/search-plugins/ltr/logging-features/).
-After you have trained a model, you can upload it to the plugin in the available serialization formats, such as RankLib and XGBoost, and others.
+After you have trained a model, you can upload it to the plugin in the available serialization formats, such as RankLib and XGBoost.

 ## RankLib model training

 The feature logging process generates a RankLib-comsumable judgment file.
-In the following judgment file, the query with ID 1 `rambo` includesthe logged features 1 (a title `TF*IDF` score) and 2 (a description `TF*IDF` score) for a set of documents:
+In the following judgment file, the query with ID 1 `rambo` includes the logged features 1 (a title `TF*IDF` score) and 2 (a description `TF*IDF` score) for a set of documents:

 ```